a-dithya04/java_chat_app/README.md

+# Lingua
-This a Java based Chat Application developed as a submission for a college project.
+This a Java based web Chat Application developed as a submission for a college project.
+It uses Spring Boot and web sockets inspired by @ali-bouali 's tutorial.